Learning Realtime One-Counter Automata: Complexity of the learning algorithm

-\begin{proof} We first study the growth of $\representatives$ and the number of resolved openness cases after one round of the learning algorithm, that is, after first making the current table $\obsTable$ closed and consistent, and then handling a counterexample to a (partial) equivalence query.
+\begin{proposition} \begin{itemize} \item The size of $\Rf \cup \Rf\Sigma$ is in $\complexity(|Q| |\Sigma| \lengthCe^4)$, thus polynomial in $|Q|, |\Sigma|$ and $\lengthCe$. \item During the process of making a table closed, $\Sigma$- and \prefixed, the number of resolved openness cases is in $\complexity(|Q|\lengthCe)$. \end{itemize} \end{proposition} \begin{proof} We first study the growth of $\representatives$ and the number of resolved openness cases after one round of the learning algorithm, that is, after first making the current table $\obsTable$ closed and consistent, and then handling a counterexample to a (partial) equivalence query.

 During the process of making $\obsTable$ closed and consistent, notice that $\representatives$ increases only when an openness is resolved (by \Cref{lem:resolveOpenness2,lem:resolveSigmaInc2,lem:resolveBotInc2}).
 By \Cref{lem:resolveOpenness1}, when a $u$-openness is resolved, $\representatives$ is increased with $u$ which is the only representative in its new \approxSet.
 By \Cref{long:prop:observation_table:u_equiv_v_implies_u_in_approx_v}, it follows that the number of resolved openness cases is bounded by the index of $\equiv$ up to counter limit $\ell$.
 This index is bounded by $(\ell + 1) |Q| + 1$ (see \Cref{lem:sizeEquiv}).
 As $\ell \leq \lengthCe$ by \Cref{prop:nbrEquivQueries}, the number of resolved openness cases is in $\complexity(|Q|t)$ and $\withoutBinWords{\representatives}$ may increase by at most $(\lengthCe + 1) |Q| + 1$ words.
 By adding the potential \binWord of $\representatives \setminus \withoutBinWords{\representatives}$, we get that $\representatives$ may increase by at most $(\lengthCe + 1) |Q| + 2$ words.